 Hannibal frowned at the lanky man.

-Murdock looked embarrassed and even annoyed as if he'd been caught in the act of something he clearly didn't want to talk about.
+Murdock looked embarrassed and even annoyed as if he'd been caught in the act of doing something he clearly didn't want to talk about.

 But whatever could it be?
 They were used to him talking to things that weren't there.
 This wasn't anything different.